-A review of the record should take place as soon as possible after the expiry of the retention period or, if that is not feasible, the record should be retained and a later review date set.
+A review of the record should take place at the periodic review following the expiry of the retention period or, if that is not feasible, the record should be retained and a later review date set.
 It need not be a detailed or time-consuming exercise but there must be a considered appraisal of the contents of the record.
 The review should be conducted by the Barrister.